+Sequence Composition.
 The contrasting behavior of sequences designed by different methods is partly attributable to the variation in sequence composition as summarized by Table 1 in terms of fraction of CG nucleotides and average Shannon entropy per position.
-[For 100 sequences designed by a given method, the information entropy at position i is defined by where $f_i(\eta)$ is the fraction of base η at position i, and σ_i varies between zero (all nucleotides are identical) and one (equal number of each nucleotide).
-The average entropy per position over a sequence of length N is then $\sum{i=1,N} \sigma_i/N$.]
+As expected, the random and SSM designs have a CG where $f_i(\eta)$ is the fraction of base η at position i, and σ_i varies between zero (all nucleotides are identical) and one (equal number of each nucleotide).
+The average entropy per position over a sequence of length N is then $\sum{i=1,N} \sigma_i/N$.

-$$\sigma_i = -\sum{\eta = A, C, G, U} f_i(\eta) \log_4 f_i(\eta),$$

-As expected, the random and SSM designs have a CG content of 50% and an average sequence entropy of approximately one, meaning that each base is equally likely at each position.
+$$\sigma_i = -\sum{\eta = A, C, G, U} f_i(\eta) \log_4 f_i(\eta)$$ content of 50% and an average sequence entropy of approximately one, meaning that each base is equally likely at each position.
 Similar trends are observed for MFE satisfaction, emphasizing that it is a negative design approach, in that it does not attempt to optimize affinity for the target structure by increasing the CG content.
-In contrast, energy minimization leads to 91% CG content with a dramatic drop in the sequence entropy at each position.
-The combined approach of energy minimization and SSM increases the average sequence entropy and reduces the CG content to ~65%.
+By contrast, energy minimization leads to 91% CG content with a dramatic drop in the sequence entropy at each position.
+The combined approach of energy minimization and SSM increases the average sequence entropy and reduces the CG content to about 65%.
 By comparison, designs based on direct optimization of $p(s^)$ or $n(s^)$ have similar CG contents, but much lower average sequence entropies, suggesting greater uniformity across independent sequence designs in the placement of C and G bases throughout the strand.